FreeCAD/FreeCAD-documentation/wiki/Python_scripting_tutorial.md

 box = doc.addObject("Part::Box", "myBox")
 ```

 Nothing happens.
 Why?
 Because FreeCAD is made for the big picture.
 One day, it will work with hundreds of complex objects, all depending each other.
-Making a small change somewhere could have a big impact, you may need to recalculate the whole document which could take a long time.
+Making a small change somewhere could have a big impact; you may need to recalculate the whole document which could take a long time.
 For that reason almost no command updates the scene automatically.
 You must do it manually:

 ```python
 doc.recompute()
 ```

 Now our box appeared.
 Many of the buttons that add objects in FreeCAD actually do two things: add the object, and recompute.
-If you turned on the **Show script commands in python console** option above, try adding a sphere with the GUI button, you\'ll see the two lines of Python code being executed one after the other.
+If you turned on the **Show script commands in python console** option above, try adding a sphere with the GUI button; you\'ll see the two lines of Python code being executed one after the other.

 Now let\'s explore the contents of our box: